-QUENTIN, JACQUES, priest, Jesuit; b.
-1572 at Abbeville; d.
+QUENTIN, JACQUES, priest, Jesuit; baptized at Abbeville 7 Feb.
+1572, son of Jacques Quentin and of Adeane Broques; d.
 18 March 1647 at Charleville.
 Fathers Claude and Jacques Quentin have sometimes been confused.
-They did not however live in Canada at the same period.
+They did not, however, live in Canada during the same period.